vasilev/docker-image-nfs-ganesha/README.md

 # NFS Ganesha
 A user mode nfs server implemented in a container.
 Supports serving NFS (v3, 4.0, 4.1, 4.1 pNFS, 4.2) and 9P.

-This container uses ephemeral in-memory storage (nfs-ganesha-mem) and is intended for tests and experiments only.
+This container is intended for tests and experiments only.
+Requires to be started in PRIVILEGED mode.

 ### Versions
 * nfs-ganesha: 2.6.0
-* nfs-ganesha-mem: 2.6.0
+* nfs-ganesha-vfs: 2.6.0

 ### Environment Variables
 * `GANESHA_LOGFILE`: log file location